JeffreyXu06/Monopoly-Simulation/README.md

                           ^ determine how many games are going to be simulated.

 If you want to make your own player just add a player file, with the same attributes, you can change them to see what the optimal strategy is.
+This program simulates two monopoly players with different personalities playing at random.